Jonny-exe/competitive-programming-cheatsheet/README.md

  - _Note_: in `C++` there is a `set` and an `unordered_set`.

 ## Miscelaneous
 Sometimes you're using the right approach but things still don't work.
-I that case you may try with these small fixes/optimizations.
+I that case you can try these small fixes/optimizations.

 ### Fast I/O
  - _Description_: Adding these two lines will spead up the reading/writing of your program.